-Universal access refers to the capability that all users are able to access information systems (grids) independent of their access device and their physical capabilities.
-We address this for Personal Digital Assistants (PDA's) and generalize it to universal collaboration - the capability of multiple users to link together over the web with disparate access modes.
+Universal access refers to the need that all users can access information systems (grids) independent of their access device and their physical capabilities.
+We address this for personal digital assistants (PDA's) and generalize it to universal collaboration - the capability of multiple users to link together over the web with disparate access modes.
 Mobile systems are typically slow, unreliable, and have unpredictable temporal characteristics.
 Further, the user interface is clearly limited.
 The design of distributed mobile applications needs to identify the practicalities, reliability, and possibilities of continuous interaction and integrate synchronous and asynchronous collaboration.

 This paper first describes the basic PDA adaptor architecture.
-Our production collaboration systems use the Java Message service (JMS) [25] as their publish-subscribe engine and we describe the PDA adaptor that acts as a filter for the PDA of events from JMS.
-We follow this by a description of some other collaborative functions: the text chat and Instant Messenger tools, and the shared display and shared SVG export applications.
-We present performance measurement of Garnet Message Service (GMS) and GMS Micro Edition (GMSME) [1].
+Our production collaboration systems use the Java Message service [25] (JMS) as their publish-subscribe engine and we describe the PDA adaptor that acts as a filter for the PDA of events from JMS.
+We follow this by a description of some other collaborative functions: the text chat and Instant Messenger tools, and finally the shared display and shared SVG export applications.
+We are currently doing detailed performance measurements for both PDA and PC clients and expect these to be available in the next month.
+Fig. 3 includes some initial results without analysis.

-Garnet uses core components produced by the Anabas Corporation - a company of which Dr. G. C. Fox is co-founder.
+Garnet uses core components produced by the Anabas Corporation - a company of which Fox is co-founder.
 The work described here is independent of this commercial system.